 To qualify for a below-market rental unit, a household's gross annual income cannot exceed the maximum income requirements for the unit type, with at least one household member per bedroom.
 Policy 12.2.17 of the Plan specifies that below-market rental units will be subject to tenant income testing and monitoring requirements, as described in the Rental Incentive Programs Bulletin.
-All residents will have equal access to common indoor and outdoor amenities and facilities.
+All residents will have equal access to common indoor and outdoor amenities and facilities shown in Appendix G.

-Security of Tenure - Purpose-built rental housing offers rental housing and security of tenure, unlike rented condominiums or basement suites in the secondary rental market.
-All 181 units in the proposal would be secured through a Housing Agreement and Section 219 Covenant for the longer of 60 years or the life of the building.
+Security of Tenure - Purpose-built rental housing offers permanent rental housing and security of tenure, unlike rented condominiums or basement suites in the secondary rental market.
+All 115 units in the proposal would be secured through a Housing Agreement and Section 219 Covenant for the longer of 60 years or the life of the building.
 Covenants will be registered on title to prohibit the stratification and/or separate sale of individual units.

-The Housing Agreement will secure not less than 20% of the residential floor area that is counted in the calculation of the floor space ratio for below-market units to be rented at rates targeted to meet the affordability needs of moderate-income households.
+The Housing Agreement will secure not less than 20% of the residential floor area that is counted in the calculation of the floor space ratio for below-market units to be rented at rates targeted to meet the affordability needs of moderate income households.
 Rent increases during each tenancy are capped at the Residential Tenancy Act annual allowable rental increase.
 Conditions related to securing the units are contained in Appendix B.

-Tenants - The rezoning site contains existing rental residential uses, including 36 units of primary rental housing.
-29 out of the 36 existing residential tenancies are eligible under the Tenant Relocation and Protection Policy (TRPP) for the Plan area.
+Tenants - The rezoning site contains existing rental residential uses, including 20 units of primary rental housing.
+Of the 20 existing residential tenancies, 18 are eligible under the City's Tenant Relocation and Protection Policy (TRPP) for the Broadway Plan area.

-Should this project be approved by Council, the applicant will be required to submit a Tenant Relocation Plan (TRP) for all eligible tenants that meets the requirements of the TRPP for the Plan area prior to development permit issuance.
-Staff have prepared a draft TRP which reflects the Plan's tenant protections, summarised in Appendix E of this report.
+Should this project be approved by Council, the applicant will be required to submit a Tenant Relocation Plan (TRP) for all eligible tenants that meets the requirements of the City's TRPP for the Plan area prior to Development Permit issuance.
+Staff have prepared a draft TRP which reflects the Broadway Plan tenant protections, summarized in Appendix E of this report.

 The existing residential tenancies are governed by the Residential Tenancy Act (British Columbia).

-5. Transportation and Parking
+4. Transportation and Parking